Gianluca Scamacca: Return to Sassuolo

 In summer 2021, Scamacca returned to Sassuolo, coached by Alessio Dionisi.
 On 17 October, he scored his first goals with the neroverdi, scoring a brace in an away game against his former team, Genoa, helping his side draw 2–2.
 During the 2021–22 season, he played as a starter alongside Domenico Berardi and Giacomo Raspadori in attack, and ended the season with 16 league goals.
-He made his last appearance to the club on 22 May 2022 in a 3-0 loss to AC Milan.
+He made his last appearance to the club on 22 May 2022 in a 3–0 loss to AC Milan.

 West Ham United

 On 26 July 2022, Scamacca signed for Premier League club West Ham United on a five-year contract with an option for a further year.
 The transfer fee paid to Sassuolo was reportedly of £30.5 million, with an additional £5 million in add-ons.
 A 10% sell-on clause for the Italian team was also reportedly included in the deal.

 Scamacca made his West Ham and Premier League debut coming on as a second-half substitute for Michail Antonio in a 2–0 home defeat to Manchester City on 7 August 2022.
 His first goal for West Ham came in his third game, on 18 August, in the play-off round of the UEFA Conference League against Viborg; he scored the first goal of an eventual 3–1 win.
-He scored his first league goal for the club in a 2-0 home win over Wolverhampton Wanderers on 1 October 2022.
+He scored his first league goal for the club in a 2–0 home win over Wolverhampton Wanderers on 1 October 2022.
+He scored only three Premier League goals and, due to a knee injury which required surgery, did not feature for the club after March 2023, thus missing their 2023 UEFA Europa Conference League final win.

+He spent only a single season at West Ham, scoring eight goals in 27 appearances, including five in West Ham's run to win the UEFA Europa Conference League.